You’ll make an agreement called a ‘Claimant Commitment’ with your work coach.

 - the amount you paid and when you paid it, for example a receipt or bank statement

-If you have an online account, you can report childcare costs and provide proof that you’ve paid by signing in to your Universal Credit account.
+You can report childcare costs and provide proof that you’ve paid by signing in to your Universal Credit account.

 You’ll usually get the childcare amount in your next Universal Credit payment.